 - Higher Customer Lifetime Value

-Shoppers who buy both in-store and online have a 30% higher lifetime value than those shopping through only one channel, a 2015 ICS study shows.
+Shoppers who buy both in-store and online have a 30% higher lifetime value than those shopping through only one channel, a 2015 IDC study shows.

 - Increase Volume of Sales